 Scan for Chemicals

 Even though calories are an important factor, the quality of your food plays a vital role in weight loss, too.
 The reason: If your body is spending time trying to process chemicals and dyes and other funky stuff found in foods these days, it’s not doing what you want it to: using the food you eat as fuel.
 The cleaner your diet, the better your results.
 It’s as simple as that.
-Whether you’re buying a bag of chips or a yogurt read the label,” says Michaels.
+Whether you’re buying a bag of chips or a yogurt, read the label,” says Michaels.
 “You have to be proactive about your own health in every possible way.
 And if you don’t know what the hell it is, you probably shouldn’t be eating it.”
 That doesn’t mean all packaged foods are off-limits, though.
-Check out these 25 Best Clean Snacks to Buy Online for some healthy, Jillian-approved bites you’re sure to love.

 Hitting the gym once and while won’t give you those washboard abs and chiseled arms you desire.
 It’s all about consistency when you’re building a healthy body you’ll want to show off.
 “Try to go at least four times a week, and try to get in at least four half-hour routines,” says the Santa Monica native.
 “Consistency is critical.”
 If half-hour workouts seem overwhelming, try breaking it down into two 15-minute workouts, four times per week.
 As you get into better shape, you can slowly work up to 30-minute sessions.
-And for those day’s when you hit the weight room hard, refuel with one of these 23 Best Protein Shake Recipes!
+And for those day’s when you hit the weight room hard, refuel with one of these homemade protein shake!

 Don’t Drag Your Feet